CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 Use batching to provide faster, but more error prone, Google Drive migrations.

-Change Conditions: When enabled, permissions will be batched.
-This can result in more errors and/or retries.
+Change Conditions: When enabled permissions will be batched which can result in more errors and/or retries.

 ### Skip Post Processing of Existing Items <a name="skippoproex"></a>
 {: .no_toc }